filmi-ubi/intern25/osm_project/osmr.md

   - if it doesnt have par
   - - every building in ohio (starting w hilliard) all as polylines.
     - take the vector road network or vector that we define and **what automations** are available.

+**7/25/25**

     - postgis databse should be able to define a geofence/ be able to tell where
     - active geofences based on tags
+    - **quadrant of ohio** rasters of the map in squares (multilayer raster data) should be on top of the tiles layer based on zoom level.
+    - if ohios chocking take away some tags. start w just the maps